Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(a) The commissioner shall make an annual report in writing to the Governor as provided in section 4-60 and shall make such additional reports as the Governor may from time to time reasonably request.
-The annual report shall include a statement of the receipts and disbursements of the department, a statement of the costs of administering the department, a summary of its activities, and any additional information and recommendations which the commissioner may deem of value or which the Governor may request.
+(a) The Commissioner of Consumer Protection shall make an annual report in writing to the Governor as provided in section 4-60 and shall make such additional reports as the Governor may from time to time reasonably request.
+The annual report shall include a statement of the receipts and disbursements of the Department of Consumer Protection, a statement of the costs of administering the department, a summary of the department's activities, and any additional information and recommendations which the commissioner may deem of value or which the Governor may request.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.